 The primary defense against these attacks is email filters.
 Email filters scan all inbound emails and attachments and prevent malicious messages from being delivered to inboxes.
 Since cyber actors are constantly changing their lures, social engineering methods, and strategies to bypass email security solutions, it is vital to have an email security solution in place that can respond to changing tactics.

 Email security solutions that use artificial intelligence and machine learning to identify and block threats outperform solutions that rely on antivirus engines and blacklists of known malicious IP addresses.
-SpamTitan incorporates artificial intelligence in addition to blacklists, dual antivirus engines, and sandboxing to identify malicious emails, and has comprehensive threat intelligence feeds to identify new threats rapidly.
+SpamTitan incorporates artificial intelligence-based detection mechanisms in addition to blacklists, dual antivirus engines, and email sandboxing, which ensures a high detection rate for malicious emails, including zero day threats.
 SpamTitan also provides time-of-click protection against malicious hyperlinks in emails to ensure users are well protected against phishing, malware, ransomware, and other email threats.

 Don’t Neglect Security Awareness Training for the Workforce